 Note: All text in italics are suggestions and comments for the test plan writer.
 Its purpose is to assist in drafting a complete test plan.

 - Class IV waste combustor

 - Miscellaneous sources

 - Crushing and conveying

 Complete and accurate test plans are required by the MPCA to ensure that your test plan is reviewed in a timely manner.
 Incomplete test plans can cause delays in scheduled performance testing and could potentially effect the quality and completeness of your submitted test report.

-Use the Test Plan Completeness Criteria form as a check list to ensure your test plan includes all required information.
+Use this form as a check list to ensure your test plan includes all required information: Test Plan Completeness Criteria form

 A pretest meeting gives the facility, the testing company and MPCA staff the opportunity to discuss the test plan and testing activities in order to help ensure all procedural and technical requirements of the rule are met.
 These meetings also assist MPCA staff in understanding the processes at the facility.
 Meetings can often be held over the telephone or via e-mail exchange, if a complete and accurate test plan has been submitted.